AnonymousUser-007/Skin-Path/README.md

 Instructions:

-Download: Access and extract the dataset to organize it into Images/ and Captions/ folders.
+(a) Download: Access and extract the dataset to organize it into Images/ and Captions/ folders.

-Usage: Pair image patches with corresponding captions for training or evaluation tasks.
+(b) Usage: Pair image patches with corresponding captions for training or evaluation tasks.

-Applications: Use the dataset for tasks like medical report generation or skin disease classification.
+(c) Applications: Use the dataset for tasks like medical report generation or skin disease classification.

-Citation: Cite the dataset appropriately in any publications.
+(d) Citation: Cite the dataset appropriately in any publications.